Landlord advice

 When can Housing Benefit be paid directly to landlords?

-• you believe they are likely to have a problem managing their financial affairs, or
+• We will consider paying you direct if you believe they are likely to have a problem managing their financial affairs.

-• payment to their landlord will prevent eviction or help secure a new tenancy
+• We will also consider direct payment if this will prevent eviction or help secure a new tenancy.

 What are my responsibilities?